Margulis Multiverse: Infinitesimal Rigidity, Pressure Form and Convexity: Introduction

 \section{Introduction}

 The goal of this article is to understand the geometry of the moduli space of Margulis spacetimes.
-Margulis spacetimes were introduced by Margulis \cite{Margulis1,Margulis2} to give examples of exotic proper affine actions of non-abelian free groups.
-These examples were a surprise to the community due to their counter intuitiveness.
-Margulis showed that a non-abelian free group can act properly discontinuously and freely on $\R^3$ via affine transformations.
-He used the north-south dynamics of Schottky actions to prove its existence.
-Meanwhile, Fried--Goldmann \cite{FG} showed that the Zariski closure of the linear part of such an action must necessarily lie inside a conjugate of $\mathsf{SO}(2,1)$.
-Later on, Drumm \cite{Drumm2} classified the linear parts of such exotic actions on $\R^3$.
+Margulis spacetimes are examples of proper affine actions of free groups.
+The study of proper affine actions stems from the classification results of Bieberbach \cite{B1,B2} for Euclidean crystallographic groups (i.e. subgroups of $\mathsf{O}(m)\ltimes\R^m$ which act properly discontinuously, freely and cocompactly on $\R^m$) (for more details see \cite{F1,Aus2,Buser}).
+Biebarbach's results show that Euclidean crystallographic groups are virtually abelian.
+Later, in \cite{Aus} Auslander attempted at a proof that affine crystallographic groups (i.e. subgroups of $\mathsf{GL}(m)\ltimes\R^m$ which act properly discontinuously, freely and cocompactly on $\R^m$) are virtually solvable.
+The proof turned out to be incomplete and the statement was rechristened as the Auslander conjecture.
+The conjecture is still open but it has been shown to hold true for the three dimensional case by Fried--Goldman \cite{FG} and for dimension less than 7 by Abels--Margulis--Soifer \cite{AMS2}.
+Moreover, in \cite{Milnor} Milnor wondered if the cocompactness assumption in the Auslander conjecture could be dropped.
+Answering Milnor's question, Margulis \cite{Margulis1,Margulis2} showed that if the cocompactness assumption is dropped from the Auslander conjecture then the conjecture no longer holds true.
+In particular, he showed the existence of proper affine actions of non-abelian free groups on $\R^3$.
+He used the north-south dynamics of Schottky actions to prove the existence of such actions.
+These examples were a surprise to the community due to the counter intuitiveness of its actions.
+An interesting property of proper affine actions observed by Fried--Goldman \cite{FG} states that the Zariski closure of the linear part of such an action necessarily lies in some conjugate of $\mathsf{SO}(2,1)$.
+Later, Drumm \cite{Drumm2} classified the linear parts of such actions on $\R^3$.
 He showed that any free finitely generated discrete subgroup of $\mathsf{SO}_0(2,1)$ admits affine deformations which act properly on $\R^3$.
-In this article, we will only be interested in the case where the linear parts of the non-abelian free subgroups of the affine group, which give rise to exotic proper actions, do not contain any parabolic elements.
+In this article, we will only be interested in the case where the linear parts of the non-abelian free subgroups of the affine group, which give rise to proper actions, do not contain any parabolic elements.

-These exotic proper actions admit very interesting fundamental domains.
-Drumm \cite{Drumm1} constructed explicit fundamental domains for a large class of them using something called crooked planes as the boundary of these domains.
-Recently, it was shown by Charrette--Drumm--Goldman \cite{CDG1} for the case of two generator Fuchsian groups and by Danciger--Gu\'eritaud--Kassel \cite{DGK2} for the general case that any such exotic proper affine action admits a fundamental domain bounded by crooked planes.
+These proper actions admit very interesting fundamental domains.
+In \cite{Drumm1} Drumm constructed explicit fundamental domains for a large class of them whose boundary consists of the so called crooked planes.
+Recently, it was shown by Charrette--Drumm--Goldman \cite{CDG1} for the case of two generator Fuchsian groups and by Danciger--Gu\'eritaud--Kassel \cite{DGK2} for the general case that any such proper affine action admits a fundamental domain bounded by crooked planes.